btcjon/tv2mt4/readme.txt

     BB Filter Configuration:
         - The presence of 'BB' in Airtable fields can be used as a filter based on the `BB_Filter` setting in `config.py`.

-    Incrementing and Resetting Long# and Short#:
-        - After sending an order of type 'long', the 'Long#' field is incremented by 1.
-        - After sending an order of type 'closelong', the 'Long#' field is reset to 0.
-        - After sending an order of type 'short', the 'Short#' field is incremented by 1.
-        - After sending an order of type 'closeshort', the 'Short#' field is reset to 0.